Fried Green Tomatoes Recipe: Crispy, Southern Comfort Food

 • Spices: Incorporate spices like paprika, cayenne pepper, or garlic powder for a more complex flavour profile.
 Spices will add depth and complexity, allowing you to create your own unique flavour combination.

-• Panko Breadcrumbs: Replace cornmeal with panko breadcrumbs for a lighter, crispier texture.
+• panko breadcrumbs: Replace cornmeal with panko breadcrumbs for a lighter, crispier texture.
 Panko breadcrumbs will create a lighter, airier crust that's particularly appealing if you prefer a less dense texture.

 (Part 4) The Frying Process